nerolation/python-bitcoin-scraper/README.md

 [![asciicast](https://asciinema.org/a/458061.svg)](https://asciinema.org/a/458061)
 ---

-**Note: Currently it takes about 4 days to parse and upload the complete blockchain!**
+**Note: Currently it takes about 2 days on my machine to parse and upload the complete blockchain!**